DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 Field | Type | Description
 ------|------|------------
-row | any | Specifies an edited table row with the applied changes. children? | ReactElement | A React element to be placed in the command cell.
+row | any | Specifies an edited table row with the applied changes. children? | ReactNode | A React node to be placed in the command cell.

 ### TableEditColumn.HeaderCellProps